WQLhub/FullScreenDialog/README.md

 # FullScreenDialog
-just a sample dialog of full screen. will add more futures in the future;
+just a sample dialog of full screen. will add more features in the future;